postmanlabs/newman/README.md

   <br />

 - `-d <source>`, `--iteration-data <source>`<br />
-  Specify a data source file (CSV) to be used for iteration.
+  Specify a data source file (CSV) to be used for iteration as a path to a file or as a URL.
   [Read More](https://www.getpostman.com/docs/multiple_instances)

 - `--timeout-request <ms>`<br />